 “I always felt close to the sisters, they included us in their lives,” Sister Melissa said.
 “Your parents wanted you to get outside, but the sisters would let us help in the classroom.”

 During the summer, a bus brought the sisters from Maple Mount to Brescia College so the sisters could work on their degrees, and the sisters lived in Sister Melissa’s school.
 “We played volleyball with them.
 They shared their lives with us,” she said.
-The two sisters who had the biggest impact on her were Sister Rosita Willett, who is deceased, and Sister Peter Claver Abell, who left the community in 1975 and is now Laura Smith.
+The two sisters who had the biggest impact on her were Sister Rosita Willett and Sister Peter Claver Abell, who left the community in 1975.

 In those days each parish where the Ursulines taught offered one scholarship to Mount Saint Joseph Academy, and Sister Melissa received the one from Sts.
 Joseph and Paul.
 She stayed at the Academy her freshman year as a boarding student.
 In the spring of the year, students needed to let the school know if they would return, and Sister Melissa was so homesick, she decided to attend Owensboro Catholic High School her sophomore and junior years.

 She knew she planned to enter the Ursulines upon graduation and talked with Father Aloysius Powers about her vocation.
 He told her she would acclimate to the convent better if she spent her senior year at the Academy, so she returned for her final year, graduating in 1963.

 Barbara Joan Tipmore entered the Ursuline Sisters as a postulant with 20 other young women on Sept.
 8, 1963, and entered the novitiate in 1964.
 Five of her classmates remain – Sisters Joan Riedley, Karla Kaelin, Laurita Spalding, Joyce Marie Cecil and Mary Timothy Bland.